Leaves, Grass & Brush Collection

 Collection crews work year-round with the same equipment.
 Trucks are outfitted according to the nature of the items being collected.

-May 1 to October 15: Place grass clippings only (no garbage or plastic waste) in paper leaf bags (available at area stores) and leave on tree lawn the same day as your scheduled refuse collection.
+April 15 to October 15: Place grass clippings only (no garbage or plastic waste) in paper leaf bags (available at area stores) and leave on tree lawn the same day as your scheduled refuse collection.
 The City will collect a maximum of ten bags per pick-up.
 Please have your grass bags out on the tree lawn by 7:30 A.M. on your regular rubbish collection day.
 There is a 40-pound weight limit per bag.

 During this season, two separate crews collect rubbish and grass bags.
 The EPA prohibits collection of yard waste with rubbish.